How to find what computer CD or disc drive I have

 - If you cannot find a manufacturer or model number of the drive but found the FCC identification number, perform an FCC search using that number.
 For additional information about FCC numbers, see our FCC (Federal Communications Commission) definition.

 If you're trying to list all specifications about your computer, make sure to list the CD drive with its model number if available, and its speed as shown below.

 If you're trying to determine what drivers to install, visit our CD-ROM driver's page for a full listing of disc drive manufacturers and links to their driver pages.

 Replacement or repair

-If you are trying to determine what CD drive is installed because it needs to be replaced or repaired, it is recommended that the drive be replaced with another CD-ROM that uses the same interface.
-For example, if your computer is using an IDE CD-ROM drive it is recommended it be replaced with another IDE CD-ROM.
+If you want the CD drive information so it can be replaced or repaired, realize it can be replaced with any other drive that uses the same interface.
+For example, if your computer uses an IDE (integrated drive electronics) CD-ROM drive, we recommend it be replaced with another IDE CD-ROM.

-Additionally, you may wish to consider upgrading to a drive that offers additional support.
-For example, if you are replacing a standard CD-ROM you may wish to replace the drive with a CD-R or CD-RW drive.
+Additionally, you may want to consider upgrading to a drive that offers additional support.
+For example, if you are replacing a standard CD-ROM, you may want to replace the drive with a CD-R or CD-RW drive.